kubevirt-ui/kubevirt-plugin/README.md

 // t('plugin__kubevirt-plugin~VirtualMachines')
 ```

-Running `yarn i18n` updates the JSON files in the `locales` folder of the
+Run `yarn i18n` to update the JSON files in the `locales` folder of the
 dynamic plugin when adding or changing messages.

 ## Docker image